hsamrach/QAssfilt/README.md

 ![Logo](Qassfilt_logo_cut.png)
 ###### Color-based Pokémon ;-)
 # QAssfilt
 QAssfilt is a ready-to-use genome assembly filtering pipeline that provides high-quality contigs, ensuring confidence in your downstream analyses.
 Qassfilt is an independent, tool-based conda environment that is highly automated and flexible, allowing users to work independently with their preferred version of each dependency tool.
 The user could be employed with all kinds of Illumina paired-end reads.
 This pipeline workflow includes [fastp](https://github.com/OpenGene/fastp) for trimming and assessing the quality of FASTQ files, [SPAdes](https://github.com/ablab/spades) as the assembler, [QUAST](https://github.com/ablab/quast) and [CheckM2](https://github.com/chklovski/CheckM2) for evaluating the quality of assembled and filtered genomes, [SeqKit](https://github.com/shenwei356/seqkit) for filtering contigs from assembled genomes, and finally [MultiQC](https://github.com/MultiQC/MultiQC) for aggregating and visualizing reports of raw data and genome assembly qualities.
-For those who worry a lot about the quality of the genome, running QAssfilt will give you an idea of what to do with your data.
+For those who worry a lot about the quality of the genome, running QAssfilt will help remove the unwanted contigs based on coverage and length (bp).
 # Developer summary
 QAssfilt works only via Conda and is designed specifically for Illumina paired-end reads.
 It was built without using containers, starting from the idea of creating the environment and tool independently to avoid conflicts between dependency tool versions that could interfere with the analysis.
 Moreover, it allows users to use their preferred version of the dependency tools without needing an upgrade from the developer.
 # Quick guide